roninoss/create-expo-stack/docs/src/content/docs/en/usage/nativewind.md

 ---
-title: NativeWind
+title: Nativewind
-description: Using NativeWind
+description: Using Nativewind
 ---

-NativeWind is a styling solution that leverages Tailwind CSS as a scripting language to create a universal styling system for React Native applications.
+Nativewind is a styling solution that leverages Tailwind CSS as a scripting language to create a universal styling system for React Native applications.
 It enables the sharing of styled components across all React Native platforms while utilizing the most suitable style engine for each platform—CSS StyleSheet on the web and StyleSheet.create for native.

 ## Key Features